Skip to content

 Rich Loesing

-Rich Loesing is an attorney and consultant who works as the VP of Advancement at the USC Caruso Catholic Center..
-His interests include Catholic apologetics, men’s spiritual fellowship, Notre Dame (and now USC) football, and spending time with his wife, Brenda, and newborn son, Ricky.
+Rich Loesing is an attorney and consultant who works as the Director of Mission Advancement at the Napa Institute.
+His interests include Catholic apologetics, men’s spiritual fellowship, Notre Dame (and now USC) football, and spending time with his wife, Brenda, and two sons.
 An alumnus of the University of Notre Dame and the Pepperdine University School of Law, Rich remains active in mentoring and networking with alumni and students from those organizations.
 He is committed to growing in his faith and surrounding himself with men and women of goodwill.
 Rich currently resides in Long Beach, California.

 Fr.
 Roger Landry